YieShuenL/Portfolio/README.md

 I’m a passionate Game Development student currently pursuing a Bachelor’s degree in Computer Science at Multimedia University (MMU).
 I specialize in creating immersive and innovative game experiences, with skills in Unreal Engine, GDevelop, C++, C#, and more.

 🎮 Projects
-Here are some of my game projects:
+Here are some of the game projects I’ve worked on—developed collaboratively with my course mates as part of my studies:

 Be Brave: A 2D platformer developed with GDevelop.